zamicol/jsonflag/README.md

 [![GoDoc](https://godoc.org/github.com/zamicol/jsonflag?status.svg)](https://godoc.org/github.com/zamicol/jsonflag)

-Use JSON configs in conjunction with Go's flag package.
+Use JSON configs and environmental variables in conjunction with Go's flag package.

 [See the godocs for documentation and a working example.](https://godoc.org/github.com/zamicol/jsonflag)